nyc-crh/site/content/gallery/proposal-independent-boe-harlem.md

 relImgAlt:
 relLink:
 eventname: Harlem CORE proposes that Harlem have its own school district.
-caption: This excerpt comes from the Harlem chapter of the Congress of Racial Equality’s (CORE) proposal for an independent school board of Education in Harlem in 1967.
+caption: This excerpt comes from the Harlem chapter of the Congress of Racial Equality’s (CORE) proposal for an independent school Board of Education in Harlem in 1967.
 archive_source: Annie Stein Papers, Columbia University Rare Book and Manuscript Library, Box 9, Folder 14.
 source_link:
-copyright:
+copyright: Public domain
 categories:
 - k-12 education
 - Manhattan